 in a short sale does not constitute a recourse debt under California

-In a nutshell, underwater home owners who short sold their home
+law.
+In layman's terms, home owners who short sold their home

 should not have to pay state tax on the debt written off by their